schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Despairing Grandeur

-A air conditioning mechanic depends a manga at a philosophical conference room.
+A air conditioning mechanic depends a mangan at a philosophical conference room.

 ## Pendulum